Trains to Sheffield

 Cheap Trains to Sheffield

 Known as the Steel City due to its industrial past, Sheffield at one time produced the highest-quality cutlery and steel goods that adorned tabletops all over the world.
 Nowadays, it is a thriving South Yorkshire metropolis located near to the stunning Peak District and, thanks to its two universities, one of the most popular destinations of choice for a night on the town.
 With excellent links to Manchester, Leeds, Liverpool, London and more, it is perfect for a weekend away, a day's shopping or a visit to some cultural hotspots.
-Below we outline our tips for buying cheap train tickets to Sheffield and the hotspots that you can't miss.
+Below we outline our tips to buy cheap rail tickets to Sheffield and the hotspots that you can't miss.

 Tip 1: Save Money with Advance Tickets.
 You can buy cheap train tickets to Sheffield on journeys booked 12 weeks before the date of travel.
 Ensure you get the cheapest tickets by buying in advance, but please hurry- these are in high demand and sell out fast!
 You can buy your train tickets on the day of travel up to an hour before your train departs, but these cheaper fares may not be available so late.